chargedupteam/chargedupteam.github.io/infrastracture-engineer.md

 👌 ***Nice to have:***

+- Experience with Google Cloud: we leverage Firebase for our mobile analytics and deployments: it would be great to use IaC here as well
 - IoT knowledge, especially within AWS tooling
 - Experience with event driven systems
 - Polumi, CDK and Clouformation: aka alternatives to Terraform